mitraboga/mitraboga/README.md

 ---

 ## 🧑🏽‍💻 Projects are pinned below 📌
-- These projects encompass my learning, curiosity, and love for software, engineering, and business.
-(Visit repositories for more!)
+- These projects encompass my learning, curiosity, and love for software, engineering and business! (visit repositories for more!)

 ---